ashmind/SourceMock/README.md

 # Limitations

+## By Design

+### Strict Mocks

+SourceMock does not provide strict mocks — this is by design.
+I believe that verifying setups blurs the line between Arrange and Assert and decreases test readability.

+Instead, assert `.Calls` at the end of the test to confirm the expected calls.

+## Not Yet

-The following things are not (yet?) supported:
+These are not _intentionally_ excluded, just not yet supported:
+1. Abstract classes
+2. Custom default values
-1. Custom parameter matchers
+3. Custom parameter matchers
-2. Custom mock callbacks
+4. Custom mock callbacks
-3. Setting up output values for ref and out parameters
+5. Setting up output values for ref and out parameters
+6. Chained setups
-4. Anything more advanced than the above
+7. Anything more advanced than the above

 # Kudos